PRJM1999/Resource-Planning-Conversion/README.md

 ## See Also

-This is a test and first submission to GitHub to test access.
+This is my first submission to GitHub to test access.

+The script was written with time in mind rather than quality.